veduardoe/comparaTest/README.md

 The result must be the same that file products_after_30_days.txt.
 The values can be changed to be validated.

-5. To run Unit Testing, just run the following command "npm test" to validate:
+5. To run Unit Testing, just run the following command "npm run test" to validate:

 - Each Product Coverage Condition is Correct.
 - Data responses